DavidF-Dev/Unity-DeveloperConsole/.github/README.md

 The dev console window has a user-friendly look, inspired by Valve's Source engine console and Discord's user-interface.
 It includes text suggestion, autocomplete & key bindings that enable quick access to commands.

+The asset is completely free, but if you'd like to show support you can [buy me a bowl of spaghetti](https://www.buymeacoffee.com/davidfdev) 🍝

 <img src="/.github/preview2.gif" alt="Developer console preview" width="72%"></img>

 ## Setup